2021 Results click here

 - Open 5D Barrel Race 1/2 second splits

-- Youth is 4D and carry over only from the Open
+- Youth is 4D and will run after the Open

 - Youth is a 4-D Jackpot defined as: 1D being the fastest time of the race.
 2D is 1.0 second added to the fastest time.
 3D is the fast time plus 2.0 seconds and the 4D is fastest time plus 3.0 full seconds